rokib97/learn-shell-terminal/README.md

   Understanding directories, file management, and navigating the filesystem.

 - [Chapter 3: Permission](./chapters/chapter-3/README.md)
-  Advanced topics including searching files, file permissions, and more.
+  Understanding and managing file permissions and ownership.

 ## How to Use This Repository